 Moving on, there is one other thing you should always consider when thinking about US betting sites: their sport of choice.
 Naturally, most big sportsbooks will offer you games from all your favorite sports, but you can see (after some analysis, not directly) which is their bread-and-butter.
 That’s the sport where they’ll have the most offers, the best odds, and which they’ll promote the most.
 There are a few leagues which you should always look for and analyze, depending on which you like most:

-MLB – The Major League Baseball is the first on this list because of the huge popularity baseball has among American bettors.
-Baseball betting has been around for generations, and every serious betting website should have these games in their offer.
+MLB – Major League Baseball is the first on this list because of the huge popularity baseball has among American bettors.
+Baseball betting has been around for generations, and every serious betting website should have these games to bet on.

 NFL – The Super Bowl is the biggest sporting event on the planet, but there’s much more to the NFL than its finals.

-NHL – Although Americans are not as passionate as their northers neighbors about hockey, we can’t possibly leave the NHL off this list.
-It’s easily one of the most entertaining sport leagues on the planet, and attract millions of betting enthusiasts each year.
+NHL – Although Americans are not as passionate as their northern neighbors about hockey, we can’t possibly leave the NHL off this list.
+It’s easily one of the most entertaining sports leagues on the planet, and attracts millions of betting enthusiasts each year.

 MLS – Soccer was long seen as a boring sport compared to the ones described above, but has gained more and more traction in recent years.
 Teams are being created all over the place, top-tier players from Europe are joining the MLS, and more and more fans are coming to stadiums.
 There’s nowhere to go but up.